auxoncorp/modality-trace-recorder-plugin/README.md

 ### Warnings Channel

 Trace recorder uses an internal reserved `USER_EVENT` channel named `#WFR` for internal errors and warnings.
-When we encountered these events, a warning message is logged to the console in addition to being recorded.
+When we encounter these events, a warning message is logged to the console in addition to being recorded.
-We automatically map these to a Modality event named `WARNING_FROM_RECORDER`.
+They are automatically mappped to the Modality event name `WARNING_FROM_RECORDER`.

 ```
 $ modality query 'WARNING_FROM_RECORDER@*'